Interstate 69C: Route description

-Immediately north of I-2, North Cage Boulevard splits into a one-way couplet and sandwiches mainline I-69C in between, with N. Cage Boulevard, still carrying U.S. 281 at this point, serving as a frontage road.
-The parallel roads head north past East Ferguson Avenue (SH 495); the frontage roads intersect it; the freeway crosses over on an overpass.
-Beyond it to the north, a southbound off-ramp (Exit 1C) provides access to TX 495 and U.S. 281 beyond I-69C's current southern terminus.
-Northbound, an onramp from N. Cage Boulevard carries U.S. 281 onto the Interstate's mainline.
+Immediately north of I-2, North Cage Boulevard splits into a one-way couplet and sandwiches mainline I-69C in between, with North Cage Boulevard, still carrying US 281 at this point, serving as a frontage road.
+The parallel roads head north past State Highway 495 (SH 495; East Ferguson Avenue).
+Beyond it to the north, a southbound offramp (exit 1C) provides access to SH 495 and US 281 beyond I-69C's current southern terminus.
+Northbound, an onramp from North Cage Boulevard carries US 281 onto the Interstate's mainline.
 The two routes are coterminous from this point for the entire current length of I-69C.